amit-upadhyay-IT/amit-upadhyay-IT.github.io/_tutorials/largest-difference-in-array.md

 <div class="note unreleased">
   <h5>Approach 2</h5>
   <p>
-    Try to think about something better.
+    Try to look for simple approach like <code>kadane's algo</code> which can solve problem in linear time.
   </p>
 </div>